panosc-eu/panosc/Work Packages/WP4 Data analysis services/use_cases/common-portal-use-cases.md

 |Proposal Team Member (PTM)|External user and Instrument Responsible|
 |Scientist|Regroups Proposal Team Member and Open Access User|

+Use priority `s` for suspended items -- are not critical now and need to be considered further.

 ### Scientific Use Cases

 #### Accessing and searching for data